tuerda/neovim-config/readme.md

 - Four plugins found in `pack/plugins/start` (which I just included in the repo because they are small)
 - Four custom color schemes (and a minor variation on one of them)
 - Miscelaneous keybindings, settings and configuration

+**Note that this readme is unmaintained and may be outdated, not fully describing the contents of the repository**